-Each module carries a credit rating of 20 credits and a total of 120 credits at honours level are required in order to gain the award.
+Each module carries a credit rating of 20 credits and a total of 120 credits level are required in order to gain the award.

-The Teaching Practice Placement (TPP) element of the in-service part-time course is a key component of the provision.
-You will undertake two modules in association with your practical teaching and work based placement: Demonstrating Professional Knowledge and Competence in year one (TPP1) and Subject Specialist Teaching in year two (TPP2).
+You will undertake two modules in association with your practical teaching and work based placement: Demonstrating Professional Knowledge and Competence and Subject Specialist Teaching.